personal photo of Moszczynska Lab

 About Dr. Moszczynska

-Dr. Anna Moszczynska is an Associate Professor in the Department of Pharmaceutical Sciences at Wayne State University's Eugene Applebaum College of Pharmacy and Health Sciences.
-She earned her B.Sc and M.Sc in Chemical Engineering from the Technical University of Lodz, Poland, and went on to complete an M.Sc in Cell Biology and a Ph.D. in Neurochemistry from the University of Toronto.
-She further honed her expertise through postdoctoral fellowships in Molecular Neurobiology, Molecular Genetics, and Pharmacology at the Center for Addiction and Mental Health in Toronto, the University of Guelph, and Boston University.
+Dr. Anna Moszczynska is a Professor in the Department of Pharmaceutical Sciences at Wayne State University’s Eugene Applebaum College of Pharmacy and Health Sciences.
+She earned her B.Sc. and M.Sc. in Chemical Engineering from the Technical University of Lodz, Poland, followed by an M.Sc. in Cell Biology and a Ph.D. in Neurochemistry from the University of Toronto.

 Lab Research Interests